zheng95z/fun-with-computer-graphics/README.md

 This is a collection of computer graphics related courses, books, tutorials, articles, blogs, resources, researcher homepages, lab homepages, video channels, open source projects, websites, etc.

-Here are some useful tips to find what you want:
+Here are some useful tips for you to find what you want:

 - You can now find the autogenerate table of contents in the top left corner (provided by GitHub).